-Sometimes we’re asked what is the number one thing that Hillsborough area homeowner's can do to secure their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the number one thing that Hillsborough area homeowner's can do to secure their air conditioning and heating system between their seasonal tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is crucial to the proper performance of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not all that hard for most Hillsborough homeowners, but there are typically two challenges to actually completing this job:

 - Knowing just how often to change your furnace or air conditioner filter.